Living Trusts and Irrevocable Trusts

 Trusts are an important element of an estate plan for many people.
 Similar to wills, trusts are legal documents that allow individuals to transfer assets to beneficiaries after death.
 There are several key differences between wills and trusts, however.
 At Robertson Legal Group, LLC, we are experienced in working with all types of estate planning trusts especially living trusts and irrevocable trusts.
 We will work with you to identify and implement the best strategy to protect and transfer your assets according to your wishes.

-Living Trusts for Asset Distribution
+Living Trusts for Asset Distribution in Yorkville

 A living trust, also known as a revocable trust, is a legal document that puts your assets into a trust during your lifetime.
 While you are alive, you are in control of the trust.
 Upon your death, your chosen representative, or trustee, assumes control of the trust.
 In order for a living trust to be an effective vehicle for asset distribution, you must transfer all of your assets into the trust including bank accounts, stocks, and other assets.
 You must also change the beneficiary on your life insurance and retirement plans to the trust.

 In most cases, a “pour-over will” is also necessary to deal with any assets that are acquired after the establishment of the trust as well as any assets that are accidentally left outside of the trust.
 “Pour-over wills” will need to go through the probate process.

 Irrevocable Trusts for Wealth Preservation in Oswego IL